-Jess Herrera has a long and dedicated record of service during the past 47 years at the Port of Hueneme.
-He was first elected as Port commissioner in 1994 and has been elected board president 5 times.
-He served 10 terms as executive officer of the International Longshore and Warehouse Union (ILWU).
+Jess Herrera has a long and dedicated record of service at the Port of Hueneme since 1966.
+He was first elected as Port commissioner in 1994 and has been elected board president seven times.
+He served ten terms as executive officer of the International Longshore and Warehouse Union (ILWU).

 He has been a leading advocate for dock workers and working conditions and enhancing working relationships among labor, port users and the administration.
 He has served 8 terms as Chairman of the ILWU’s Southern California regional Jurisdiction committee which, in addition to the Port of Hueneme, also included the Ports of LA, Long Beach and San Diego.
 He is also a longshoreman who works as a marine clerk at the Port of Hueneme, helping coordinate the flow of ships and cargo into and out of the commercial port.

 During his tenure he played a role in expanding the Port’s infrastructure that has resulted in the creation of hundreds of jobs that have benefited the local economy.

 He was recently recognized in the Ventura County Star’s ‘25 over 50’ group of community leaders whose vision, impact and talent has positively impacted Ventura County.

 Port Wins 10th Consecutive Award for Excellence in Financial Reporting

 October 13, 2020 – For the tenth consecutive year, the Oxnard read more

 Funds for state-of-the art access controls & smart surveillance technology

 July 9, 2020 – The Federal Emergency Management Agency (FEMA) announced that the read more

 May 6, 2020 – Just as in person auto sales resume, the Port’s largest customers brace for an approximate 90% reduction read more